Frequently Asked Questions about the Salt River Wild Horses

 During his career with the Forest Service, Perl Charles estimates he rounded up and removed more than 3,500 head of wild horses within the national forests.
 Therefore, Perl Charles should be a credible authority on identifying wild horses, versus alleged “branded” Indian horses present at the time.

 Simply put, the USFS claim that these horses are stray livestock is not supported by historical or current evidence.
 No parties — including neighboring tribes or the State of Arizona — claimed these horses in response to the July 31, 2015, USFS-published “notice to impound.”
 Therefore, it may be assumed that they are not truly stray livestock.

-Update: A bill passed and signed by Governor Doug Ducey in 2016 classifies the horses as “not stray livestock”.
+Update: The Salt River Horse Act, a bill that was passed and signed by Governor Doug Ducey in 2016, establishes that the Salt River horses are “not stray livestock”.

 - Do the Salt River horses help or harm the environment?